Russell Northe

-Russell John Northe (born 6 February 1966) is a former Australian politician and a former member of the Victorian Legislative Assembly.
+Russell John Northe (born 6 February 1966) is an Australian former politician who was a member of the Victorian Legislative Assembly from 2006 until his retirement in 2022.
 Prior to winning preselection by The Nationals for the seat of Morwell, he was a local Australian rules footballer.
 He resigned from The Nationals in August 2017, and served the rest of his time in office as an independent member of parliament.
 Following Northe's retirement at the 2022 state election, National member Martin Cameron won Northe's previous seat of Morwell.

 Early life and education

 Northe was born in Traralgon, Victoria and attended Traralgon High School, completing Year 11 in 1982.
 In 2006, Northe completed a Certificate IV in Business.